 - Tate's Hell State Forest is included in the Big Bend Scenic Byway.

 Tate's Hell State Forest offers a variety of recreation activities for the outdoor enthusiast.
 There are 35 miles of rivers, streams and creeks available for canoeing, boating and fishing.
 A concrete boat launch site is located at Cash Creek, with additional launch sites available at locations throughout the forest.
-Fishing requires a valid license and is regulated under the direction of the Fish and Wildlife Commission.
+Fishing requires a valid license and is regulated under the direction of the Florida Fish and Wildlife Conservation Commission (FWC).
 Picnicking at one of the many day-use areas is a popular activity on the forest.

 In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules that apply to all state forest visitors.
 Find out more about state forest fees and rules.